wp-plugins/the-casengo-chat-widget/readme.txt

 To configure the live chat plugin, you need a Casengo account.
 Have an account already?
 Way to go!
 If not, <a href=\"http://get.casengo.com/signup/?ref=wordpress-plugin-page&utm_source=WordPress&utm_medium=Plugin&utm_campaign=WordPress%2BPlugin%2BSignups\" target=\"_blank\" title=\"Sign up for a free Casengo account\">sign up here</a>.
 You'll be ready to go in two minutes tops.

-Casengo is free to trial for 30 days.
+Casengo Live Chat is free to trial for 30 days.
 Afterwards, **the first agent is always free (and will be so forever and ever)!**

 **It's really easy.
 Get started in 2 minutes tops, no training needed!**

 Step 1.
 Create a free Casengo account at <a href=\"http://get.casengo.com/signup/?ref=wordpress-plugin-page&utm_source=WordPress&utm_medium=Plugin&utm_campaign=WordPress%2BPlugin%2BSignups\" target=\"_blank\">get.casengo.com/signup</a><br>
-Step 2. log into your WordPress Admin Site, search for plugin 'casengo' and install it.<br>
+Step 2. log into your WordPress Admin Site, search for plugin 'Casengo Live Chat' and install it.<br>
 Step 3.
-Go to the Casengo config section in WordPress and set your unique Casengo subdomain, color theme and position!
+Go to the Casengo Live Chat config section in WordPress and set your unique Casengo subdomain, color theme and position!

-...et voila, on your website you'll discover your very own live, plug & play chat button, ready to be clicked on by your happy customers!
+...et voila, on your website you'll discover your very own live chat button, ready to be clicked on by your happy customers!

+Do get in touch with tips or questions, as we're constantly working on making Casengo Live Chat the best, fastest and smartest customer support tool ever.
+More happy customers!

 Questions or suggestions? <a href="http://www.casengo.com/support">Click here</a> to chat with us.
 We'd love to help you out.

 **Casengo's happy customers**

-Lots of companies, small and large, have been using Casengo for a while now.
+Lots of companies, small and large, have been using Casengo Live Chat for a while now.
 Check out these testimonials to find out what they think about our customer support software.

-"We opted for Casengo from day one, as it is a very user-friendly Cloud customer service app with an attractive pricing model.
-Casengo allows us to centralize all customer enquiries - whether through email, chat or social media - in one single inbox.
+"We opted for Casengo Live Chat from day one, as it is a very user-friendly Cloud customer service app with an attractive pricing model.
+Casengo allows us to centralize all customer enquiries - whether through email, live chat or social media - in one single inbox.
 This is critical for providing excellent service to our users.
-The Casengo app is plug and play: setting up the account took us hardly two minutes, and installation of the Wordpress Live Chat widget was just as easy." - Philippe Joly, Yelo
+The Casengo live chat app is plug and play: setting up the account took us hardly two minutes, and installation of the Wordpress Live Chat widget was just as easy." - Philippe Joly, Yelo

-"We decided to use Casengo mainly because we'd be able to get started right away.
-You hardly need any technical knowledge to get this app running." - Dorians Hofs, Parfumswinkel.nl
+"We decided to use Casengo Live Chat mainly because we'd be able to get started right away.
+You hardly need any technical knowledge to get this live chat and customer support app running." - Dorians Hofs, Parfumswinkel.nl

 "I downloaded the Casengo Live Chat plugin for Wordpress.
-The contact button appeared in one go, and I was able to change both its text and colour to match our corporate identity.
+The live chat button appeared in one go, and I was able to change both its text and colour to match our corporate identity.
 Brilliant!" - Davy van de Haar, BeLikeUs

-"Since using Casengo, we can respond to our customers 3 times as fast.
+"Since using Casengo Live Chat, we can respond to our customers 3 times as fast.
 It surprised us how easily customers switch between email and live chat.
 Casengo's just so simple." - Dick Franken, Takeaway.com

-Casengo's Cloud-based, affordable social customer support software brings the human touch back into customer service.
-Regardless of channel type, it simplifies real-time conversation by presenting a unique Hybrid Messaging Timeline.
+Casengo's Cloud-based, affordable social customer support software brings the human touch back into customer service and live chat.
+Regardless of channel type, it simplifies real-time conversation by presenting a unique Live Chat Hybrid Messaging Timeline.
 Whether a company consists of just one person or a large team, it's always time to Casengo.

 Go to <a href=\"http://www.casengo.com\" target=\"_blank\" title=\"Casengo\">casengo.com</a> for more information on product features and pricing.